ouelletp/ouelletp.github.io/resume.md

 - The Head Residential Advisor addresses and mediates all staff conflicts, builds a community within the staff, and communicates openly and honestly to the Residence Director while facilitating the social, academic, and personal adjustment of students to the residence hall by developing a community between residents as members of a floor through various programs and interactions while upholding and enforcing college policy.

+'August 2020-Present'
+__Student Mentor__, Union College

+- The student-mentor meets weekly with first-year students who are on the neurodiverse spectrum.
+The mentor provides advice regarding academics, social life, and emotional support to facilitate a successful transition to college.

 `July 2021-August 2021`
 __Student Researcher__, Union College

 - Assisted in creating a digital scholarly edition of the diaries of Jonathan Pearson (1813-87), a Union student, professor, librarian, treasurer, and trustee.
 This experience enabled exploration of the digital humanities, including digitization, digital publishing, scholarly editing, archival research, and computational text analysis.

+'July 2016-December 2018'
+__Junior Ranger__, National Park Service

+- Researched and wrote about a topic of interest to successfully engage those who came to tour the National Park.
+All who give tours must become skilled in interpreting both the objects of Lindenwald and the rooms themself.

 ## Awards and Extracurriculars